jd-develop/nougaro/CONTRIBUTING.md

 File or directory               Brief explaination
 /                               Repository root
 |- .github/                     Files related to GitHub (issues, actions…)
-|- config/                      Config files, such as noug_version.json that
-|                                 stores the Nougaro version, or .nconf files
-|                                 that stores 1 or 0.
 |- examples/                    Examples (.noug files)
 |- lib_/                        Libraries (importable using import (...),
 |  |                              which imports either (...).noug or (...)_.py)